strobe-audio/strobe-hub/README.md

   and the zone process.
 But on re-start un-finished songs just pop back to the top of the source-list.
 Gotta think of a consistent way to deal with this.

-- [ ] Move all source list manipulations into the zone

 - [ ] zones stop when all receievers removed

 - [ ] rename `Zone` to `Channel` or `Station` -- zones are just static